Abhi9708bittu/EcommerceProject/README.md

 2. **Run the Requests**
    - The collection includes requests to:
      - Register a user
+     - Login
-     - Add 10 products
+     - Add 15 products
      - Add a product to the cart
      - View the cart
-     - Checkout with payment method
+     - Update or remove items in the cart
+     - Clear the cart
+     - Place an order (checkout)
      - View order summary
    - Click each request and hit `Send` to execute.